vkakerbeck/ml-agents/docs/Installation-Windows.md

 ```

 Running pip with the `-e` flag will let you make changes to the Python files directly and have those
-reflected when you run `mlagents-learn`.
+reflected when you run `mlagentsdev-learn`.
 It is important to install these packages in this order as the
-`mlagents` package depends on `mlagents_envs`, and installing it in the other
+`mlagentsdev` package depends on `mlagents_envs`, and installing it in the other
 order will download `mlagents_envs` from PyPi.

 ## (Optional) Step 4: GPU Training using The ML-Agents Toolkit